Cantera/cantera/cantera/trunk/doc/sphinx/install.rst

 ========

 The easiest way to install Cantera on OS X is by using Homebrew.
-These instructions have been tested on Mac OS X 10.9 (Mavericks) with Xcode 5.1.
+These instructions have been tested on Mac OS X 10.9 (Mavericks) with Xcode 5.1 and Mac OS X 10.10 (Yosemite) with Xcode 6.1.

 Prerequisites
 -------------